 There is a certain way of taking rounds of the stupa.
-We should always rotate the stupa in the clockwise direction.
+We should always rotate the stupa in a clockwise direction.

 All people follow the same direction while taking rounds.
 Do not take the anti-clockwise path.
 Revolving in an anti-clockwise direction is considered to bring a bad omen.

-Nepalese people believe that circumferencing stupa in a clockwise direction brings positive energy and peace to our body.
+Nepalese people believe that circumferencing stupa in a clockwise direction brings positive energy and peace to our bodies.
 The rotation energies our chakra and purifies negative karma.